Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 We are not against yacht donations or suggest that all yacht donations are fraudulent, or that all parties that promote or participate are suspect.

-However keep in mind that the most successful and most egregious of offenders, the worst pawn shops and money launderers are so successful becasue they sprinkle the illegal transactions in with the mix of mostly legitimate transactions.
+However keep in mind that the most successful and most egregious of offenders, the worst pawn shops and money launderers are so successful because they sprinkle the illegal transactions in with the mix of mostly legitimate transactions.

 The potential problem rests with the legitimacy of the appraised donation value and the size of the donation.

 How long someone has been doing something is of little value.
-How long a pawn shop has been in business does't tell you how many transactions they have done or how many of those transactions might actually have been illegal.
+How long a pawn shop has been in business doesn't tell you how many transactions they have done or how many of those transactions might actually have been illegal.

 Large Charitable Donations Are IRS Audit Red Flags

 The IRS reports the few high income tax payers make donations exceeding 2-3%.
-What percent of your income do you ususally donate to charity?
+What percent of your income do you usually donate to charity?
 Probably less than the 50% of your AGI as most yacht donations would create.

 And if the IRS suspects fraud, there is no statute of limitations as to how far they can go back to audit.